 1. There are many furoshiki wrapping styles for a range of items.
-Some styles with harder techniques include a bag carrying style, bottle wrapping style, flowers wrapping style and different styles for different sizes of boxes.
+Some styles with harder techniques include a bag carrying style, bottle wrapping style, flower wrapping style, and different styles for different sizes of boxes.

 3. The popularity of furoshiki has recently risen as people are using personal fabric as reusable carry bags in the furoshiki style.
-The Japanese Minister of Environment, Mrs Koike, endorsed the use of furoshiki cloths to minimalise the use of plastic shopping bags in stores in 2006.
+The Japanese Minister of Environment, Mrs. Koike, endorsed the use of furoshiki cloths to minimalize the use of plastic shopping bags in stores in 2006.

 6. Another Japanese custom using furoshiki includes the giving of gifts.
 A furoshiki cloth should wrap a carefully chosen gift.
 Gift giving has a long tradition in Japan, which is seen as a social occasion and obligation.
 Business arrangements in particular should not take place without the exchange of gifts.
 The gift presentation is even more important than the gift itself, hence the importance of the furoshiki wrapping involved.

 7. The shibori or traditional style of dyeing furoshiki cloth (mentioned above) dates back to the eighth century.
 Emperor Shomu gave cloth dyed in the shibori technique as an offering to the Todai-ji Temple in Nara around the same time.
 The technique to make shibori cloth is similar to tie-dye, as the cloth is twisted in a way to make certain patterns.
 The traditional color of the dye used is purple.

 8. While not exactly furoshiki, another cultural folding craft from Japan is called origami.
 Similar folding techniques are used to fold paper into a range of shapes.
 Some origami designs include animals, flowers, or people.